Each year the Society awards its Members the Research Harmonisation Award (RHA).

 Convener - A Convenor will accept responsibility for organising Research Harmonisation Group meetings and for liaising with the Society.
 Convenors can be based in any country and must have the academic credibility to draw together academics who can produce fundable research.
 The Covener must be a SIRS member.

 Inclusive - Research Harmonisation Groups are open to all members of the Society and should be as inclusive as possible.
-The proposal should involve individuals from at least five countries.
+The proposal should be diverse and balanced, involve individuals from at least five countries and have a mix of gender, and possibly other underrepresented characteristics.

-Consumer involvement - Research Harmonisation Groups should demonstrate that they have input from consumers who have shown an interest in research in the topic covered by the group but are not necessarily members of SIRS.
+Involvement of Individuals with Lived Experience - Research Harmonisation Groups should demonstrate that they have input from individuals with lived experience who have shown an interest in research in the topic covered by the group but are not necessarily members of SIRS.
 This is to ensure groups take account of issues that might interfere with the process of data sharing and that the measures adopted account of participant burden.
 This process is achieved through involvement at the beginning, the end and throughout the existence of the Research Harmonisation Group.
 This inclusion can be through groups representing consumers but should take into account cross cultural differences.

 Application